-Obtaining a certificate in dog grooming looks great on your resume and eases the minds of pet owners who might find it difficult to leave their dogs for a stranger to groom!
+Earning a dog grooming certification looks great on your resume and eases the minds of pet owners who might find it difficult to leave their dogs for a stranger to groom!
 Especially if you’re a new groomer, it will help to have physical proof to show that you know what you’re doing, even if you haven’t spent many years in the field yet.

 Duration: 1 year

 Of the two basic types of training a groomer will undergo, completing an apprenticeship is the more common of the two.
 You’ll be working under a highly experienced groomer who can patiently walk you through everything you do step-by-step.
 You’ll receive valuable insights, information about clients and business best-practices in your area, and get help in real-time!

 The only downside is that you can’t just pick it up whenever you want.
 Some dog grooming courses, especially the online ones, allow you to get self-paced training whenever you decide to start.

 But for apprenticeships, you have to actively go out and find a place to apprentice yourself.
 If all the grooming salons in your area have too much on their plate or already have too many apprentices, you may be out of luck until a spot frees up!

 There is one major advantage to completing an apprenticeship, though.
 The grooming salon who oversaw your grooming development may hire you after your training.
 You’ve already got your foot in the door and they have seen first-hand what you do and don’t know about grooming.
 Plus, they already know you!